Maisha Colter, Chief Executive Officer

-Sherri Kendall is AVDA’s Chief Executive Officer and has been with AVDA since 2002.
+Sherri Kendall has been with AVDA since 2002.
 Kendall has over 30 years of professional experience in the domestic violence field, spending much of that time in specialized work with domestic violence abusers in Colorado, Oklahoma and Texas.
 Kendall also served as Interim Shelter Director in Oklahoma prior to her move to Texas.
 Kendall is also a survivor of domestic violence.

-Kendall has served as AVDA’s Battering Intervention and Prevention Program (BIPP) Director, as well as Deputy Director, and became its CEO in 2012.
+Kendall has served as AVDA’s Battering Intervention and Prevention Program (BIPP) Director, as well as Deputy Director, and became its CEO in 2012, announcing her retirement summer of 2019.
 She is currently Area Director of Region 7 for Texas Council on Family Violence.
 She serves on various local and statewide task forces, including the Harris County Domestic Violence Coordinating Council and its Adult Fatality Review Team; the Public Policy Committee of Texas Council on Family Violence (TCFV); Project SAFE (a collaborative effort of TCFV and the Department of Family and Protective Services); as well as the Fort Bend Crime Victims Response Team.

 She holds a Masters of Counseling from the University of Houston-Victoria and a Masters in Personnel Management and Industrial Relations from the London School of Economics.
 She is a Licensed Professional Counselor.

 Pamela Dickson received her undergraduate degree in Political Science at the University of Houston and thereafter earned her law degree from the highly-accredited Thurgood Marshall School of Law at Texas Southern University.
-She has been with AVDA since 2013.
+She joined AVDA as a staff attorney in 2013, becoming Managing Attorney in 2015 and Director of Legal Advocacy Program on August 1, 2019.

 A native Houstonian, Dickson brings to AVDA extensive years of experience in representing the underserved community.
 She worked for Dallas Legal Aid, Legal Services of North Texas and other legal clinics representing the poor, the elderly and the terminally ill.
 Dickson also worked for the Office of the Attorney General and the Texas Department of Family and Protective Services to ensure that the children of Texas are supported and protected.
 Her wealth of experience and two-plus decades of practicing law in every capacity guarantee AVDA’s clients a source for excellent advocacy and knowledge about family law matters.
 Dickson has dedicated her career to helping others, and her continuance of that dedication is seen in her commitment to AVDA.